How Credit Weighting Affects Your Final Grade

 Credit weighting and category weighting determine the true impact of each score.
 Use weighted inputs to avoid overreacting to low-impact components.

-For scenario reinforcement, compare with Midterm Grade Calculator, Cumulative Grade Calculator and validate assumptions in Weighted Grade: Strategy Checklist.
+For scenario reinforcement, compare with Midterm Grade Calculator, Cumulative Grade Calculator and validate assumptions in Weighted Grade Strategy: What Can Change Your Result?.

 Formula Used by This Calculator